pablofrioli/MAP5922/README.md

 * scikit-learn 1.2.2 ou posterior (Apenas para criar o transformer)

 # Examples
-  In the 'notebook' folder there are an examples of how to use transformers and other functions in a Jupyter Notebook files.
+  In the 'notebook' folder there are examples of how to use transformers and other functions in Jupyter Notebook files.

   Enjoy!